 The switchgear needs to be anchored to the building structure or foundation using mounting plates as shown in Non-seismic Switchgear Anchor Assembly, page 32.
 Mounting plates (supplied by Schneider Electric) are used as friction clips to secure the enclosure base channels to the building structure or foundation.
-Equipment installations must be anchored using all enclosure tie-down points as shown in Typical
+Equipment installations must be anchored using all enclosure tie-down points as shown in Single

-Single Aisle Floor Plan (Not for Construction), page 15 and Typical Common Aisle Floor Plan (Not for Construction), page 16.
+Aisle Floor Plan: Standard 36 in.
+(914 mm) Wide Unit (Not for Construction), page 15 and Common Aisle Floor Plan: Standard 36 in.
+(914 mm) Wide Unit (Not for Construction), page 16.